Inpatient Glucose Management: Part 2

-Best Practices – ADA & Joint Commission Guidelines
+ADA and Joint Commission Guidelines for Best Practices

-In our previous blog, we explained the risks and complications associated with inpatient glucose control.
-We learned that occurrences include: hyperglycemia, hypoglycemia, poor treatment and/or lack of control, and Hospital Acquired Conditions (HACs).
+In part 1 of this series, we explained the risks and complications associated with inpatient glucose control.
+We learned that occurrences include hyperglycemia, hypoglycemia, poor treatment and/or lack of control, and hospital-acquired conditions.

-- Sliding Scale Insulin (SSI) – the method referring to progressive increase in pre-meal or nighttime insulin dose based on pre-defined blood glucose ranges.
-This method is strongly discouraged in the hospital setting as the sole method of treatment.
+- Sliding scale – This retrospective method of insulin dosing is strongly discouraged in the hospital setting as the sole method of treatment.

-- Stringent Targets – the target range of 110-140 mg/dL is appropriate for selected critically ill patients without increasing the risk of hypoglycemia.
+- Stringent targets – The target range of 110-140 mg/dL is appropriate for select critically ill patients without increasing the risk of hypoglycemia.

-In our next blog, we will uncover the facts behind the positive outcomes of inpatient glucose control.
+In part 3 of this series, we will uncover the facts behind the positive outcomes of inpatient glucose control.